jundalisay/spblist/content/en/research/sarkar/microvita/chapter-07b.md

 The internal protoplasmic formula will change.
 Nuclei can also be affected by microvita, and protoplasm will be affected by bringing changes in the nucleus with the help of microvita.

 The displacement of the nucleus can be brought about with the help of microvita, which will bring qualitative change in the internal structure.

-Internally, the hormones will be affected, and thus externally, the corporeal structure will also be affected.
+Internally, the hormones will be affected.
+Thus externally, the corporeal structure will also be affected.

-The longevity of all forms of protoplasm is twenty one days.
+The longevity of all forms of protoplasm is 21 days.

 Changes will also occur in this regard.
 A change in the very appearance of human beings is also sure to come.

-As a result of the inter-transmutation of microvita, positive and negative, can a mango be changed into an egg?
-Yes.
+As a result of the inter-transmutation of microvita, positive and negative, a mango can be changed into an egg.

 If change is brought in the nuclear mass of the protoplasmic cell of a mango by properly harnessing the quantitative value of its microvita, this change can be brought into effect.

 Can a caterpillar be converted into casein under normal temperature if the theory of microvita is properly explored?
-It can be done as per the process stated above by changing the pressure.
+It can be done as per the process stated above by changing the pressure [adding microvita quantitatively].

-In that case, there can be a change in the atmospheric pressure without changing the temperature.
+In that case, there can be a change in the atmospheric pressure* without changing the temperature.

 There will be a change in calorie, but that does not mean that there will be a change in the temperature.

+> *Superphysics note: This is because microvita exist in the Spatial Layer

 18 September 1987, Calcutta